10 Useful Tips To Protect Handmade Oriental Rugs

 Research indicates that the hot water extraction system provides the best capability for cleaning.
 This system is commonly referred to as ‘steam cleaning,’ although no steam is actually generated.
 The process consists of spraying a solution of water and detergent into the carpet pile and recovering the water and soil with a powerful vacuum into a holding tank.
 This can be done from a truck-mounted unit outside the home with only the hose and wand brought inside or by using a portable system brought into the home.

 Rely on the professionals or do it yourself?

 It is to your advantage to rely on the experience of a professional carpet cleaner when your rug requires a full cleaning.
 Their equipment has more extraction power than the rental units available to individuals which helps the carpet dry more quickly.
 Good professionals also know about the usage of the equipment better, know the proper cleaning agents for the situation at hand, and better recognize the differences in fibers and carpet construction.
 Kindly give us a call today for all your rug and rug care needs!

-We hope you will find these tips useful for retaining the appealing looks and prolonging the durability of your Oriental hand-knotted rugs.
-So they can keep on enhancing the beauty of your home, delight you and cast a great impression on your visitors and guests.
+We hope you will find these tips useful for retaining appealing looks and prolonging the durability of your Oriental hand-knotted rugs.
+So they can keep on enhancing the beauty of your home, delight you, and cast a great impression on your visitors and guests.

 Magic Rugs offers a wide variety of high-quality and affordable Persian rugs and other Oriental rugs for fulfilling the specific decoration needs of homeowners.